Thomas Gaddis

-Thomas Gaddis was appointed captain of the Monongalia County militia on August 23, 1776 and by September 9th had raised a company of militia and proceeded to build what was afterwards known as Fort Liberty in Monongalia County (two miles south of present day Uniontown PA at Fort Gaddis), where they were stationed from September 1776 to January 1777.
-However, some historical texts have confused this fort with another Fort Liberty that was located along the Ohio River (present day West Liberty, West Virginia) and a fort located at Beech Bottom, West Virginia, about ten miles north of Fort Henry (West Virginia), which also was constructed by Gaddis and his militia company.
+Thomas Gaddis was appointed captain of the Monongalia County militia on August 23, 1776.
+By September 9, he had raised a company of militia and proceeded to build what was afterward known as Fort Liberty in Monongalia County (two miles south of present-day Uniontown, PA, at Fort Gaddis), where they were stationed from September 1776 to January 1777.
+However, some historical texts have confused this fort with another Fort Liberty that was located along the Ohio River (present-day West Liberty, West Virginia) and a fort located at Beech Bottom, West Virginia, about ten miles north of Fort Henry (West Virginia), which also was constructed by Gaddis and his militia company.
 On February 17, 1777, Gaddis was commissioned as lieutenant colonel of Monongalia County by Patrick Henry, Governor of Virginia, and took command of Prickett's Fort, Fort Scott, Fort Stradler, Fort Jackson, and Fort Lindley.
-Shortly afterwards he was promoted to full colonel.
+Shortly afterward, he was promoted to full colonel.

-In August 1777, Gaddis and Colonel Zackquill Morgan learned that a substantial number of settlers in the Redstone area, an region south of Pittsburgh, had taken an oath of allegiance to the Monarchy of the United Kingdom and were plotting on Great Britain's behalf.
+In August 1777, Gaddis and Colonel Zackquill Morgan learned that a substantial number of settlers in the Redstone area, a region south of Pittsburgh, had taken an oath of allegiance to the Monarchy of the United Kingdom and were plotting on Great Britain's behalf.
 Gaddis informed Lieutenant Colonel Thomas Brown at Redstone Old Fort, on the Monongahela River, requesting him to place an extra guard on the powder magazine.
 In a dispatch to Brown, he wrote: